robeespi/Fraud-detection-on-accounting-financial-systems/README.md

 # Highlights workflow

-PCA helps to visualize two types of fraud on high dimensional data.
+PCA helps to visualize two types of fraud class on high dimensional data.
 According to the domain knowledge, by having two types of anomalies make sense

 * Global Anomalies:
 Financial statementes that exhibit unusual or rare individual attribute values.
 These anomalies usually relate to highly skewed attributes e.g. seldom posting users, rarely used ledgers, or unusual posting times.